vfshera/laraveldocs-vscode/assets/docs/md/10.x/octane.md

 > **Note**
 > If you aren't quite ready to manage your own server configuration or aren't comfortable configuring all of the various services needed to run a robust Laravel Octane application, check out [Laravel Forge](https://forge.laravel.com).

-In production environments, you should serve your Octane application behind a traditional web server such as a Nginx or Apache.
+In production environments, you should serve your Octane application behind a traditional web server such as Nginx or Apache.
 Doing so will allow the web server to serve your static assets such as images and stylesheets, as well as manage your SSL certificate termination.

 In the Nginx configuration example below, Nginx will serve the site's static assets and proxy requests to the Octane server that is running on port 8000: